Howden Turbo: History

 It was founded in 1899 by the merger of three family businesses by Georg Adam Kühnle, Hans Kopp and Rudolf Kausch.

 In 1983, the Motoren- und Turbinen-Union (MTU), Munich, acquired the majority of shares.
 After MTU was acquired by Daimler-Benz two years later, Kühnle, Kopp & Kausch became (indirectly) a subsidiary of Daimler-Benz.

 The Penske Corporation acquired in 1994 the majority of Kuhnle, Kopp & Kausch from the Daimler-Benz group MTU.

 In 1997, BorgWarner Automotive, a leading global automotive supplier, acquired the majority of the shares in Kühnle, Kopp & Kausch.

 In 1998 the turbocharging systems division was spun off to become 3K-Warner Turbosystems as a subsidiary of BorgWarner.

 The company "Turbo Group" and the Frankfurt private equity firm ECM acquired Kühnle, Kopp & Kausch in March 2005.

 In July 2006 Kühnle, Kopp & Kausch was taken over by Siemens Power Generation Group.
 On November 22, 2006, this acquisition was completed by Siemens.

 Kühnle, Kopp & Kausch supplements the Siemens PG with industrial steam turbines up to five megawatts; in the case of "Tridem" and "Quadriga" systems (three or four turbines work together), up to ten megawatts are possible.
 Turbo compressors and process gas compressors complete the range offered by Siemens PG, with the turbocharger division for motor vehicles sold to BorgWarner in 1997.
 The turbines from Kühnle, Kopp & Kausch are used for power generation or as mechanical drives in industry.
-Compressors are used in the chemical industry as well as in the water and wastewater industry.
+Compressors are used in the chemical industry as well as in the water and wastewater industries.
 Fans are used in power plants, mines and in the steel and cement industries.

 On June 12, 2007, the name of the company was changed to Siemens Turbomachinery Equipment GmbH (STE).